CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 7. Click on Change Product Key and paste the product key copied from the website.
 8. Start the Upgrade

+Also, for Windows users, when you run IntelliJ, be sure to right click and Run As Administrator.

 ### Part 1.
 Installation of Open JDK